perlindgren/hippomenes/README.md

 To the left the set of signals to view is shown, for this example the `reset`, `clk`, `pc` `instruction` and `n_clic_interrupt`.
 The cursor is placed at the entry of the second timer interrupt.
 We can observe that there is exactly 16 clock cycles between interrupts.
 (The observant reader also observes that the first timer interrupt is taken directly after initialization, wether this is a desired behavior can be debated, but it is in our hands to specify and implement as we see fit!)

+## System Verilog implementation

-CSRs underlies all peripheral implementations, the timer peripheral is implemented in [timer.sv](./hdl/src/core/timer.sv), inlined here in its entirety.
+CSRs underlies all peripheral implementations (the internal `n_clic` and external `timer` and `gpio`).
+As an example of simplicity, the peripheral is implemented in [timer.sv](./hdl/src/core/timer.sv), inlined here in its entirety.

 ```verilog
 // timer